bootstrap-vue/bootstrap-vue/docs/markdown/reference/router-links/README.md

 Prefetching support requires
 [IntersectionObserver](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API)
-to be supported (see [CanIUse](https://caniuse.com/#feat=intersectionobserver)).
+to be supported (see [Can I use](https://caniuse.com/intersectionobserver)).
 For browsers that do not support IntersectionObserver, you can use the following conditional polyfill in `nuxt.config.js`:

 ```js